SMU vs. Wisconsin College Basketball Predictions & Picks - November 22

 - Pick ATS: SMU (+7.5)

-Wisconsin is 2-3-0 against the spread, while SMU's ATS record this season is 2-2-0.
-The Badgers have gone over the point total in three games, while Mustangs games have gone over one time.
-The two teams combine to score 152.6 points per game, 8.1 more points than this matchup's total.
+Wisconsin has a 2-3-0 record against the spread this season compared to SMU, who is 2-2-0 ATS.
+In terms of hitting the over, games involving the Badgers are 3-2-0 and the Mustangs are 1-3-0.
+The teams combine to score 152.6 points per game, 9.1 more points than this matchup's total.

 Sportsbook Promo Codes